-Since a GS1 DataMatrix can contain much information, it is important to specify what information is encoded in the barcode.
+Since a GS1 DataMatrix can contain a lot of information, it is important to specify what information is encoded in the barcode.
 This is done by applying Application Identifiers.
 Application Identifier for GTIN is (01).
 Note that the parentheses must only be expressed in the human readable text and not encoded in the barcode.